-Our artisans at The Little Tree Project, LLC. are employed survivors of human exploitation, abuse, and/or trafficking.
+Our artisans at The Little Tree Project, LLC are employed survivors and/or at-risk of human exploitation, abuse, and/or trafficking.
 We also partner with ethical creators and artisans with their own philanthropic mission of freedom.

 PURPOSE Jewelry is a fashionable line of handcrafted accessories made by young women rescued from human trafficking.

 PURPOSE Jewelry has worked with thousands of young survivors all over the world, providing them with the skillful art of making jewelry and holistic care including education, health care, life skills and counseling.
 100% of their proceeds go to International Sanctuary.

 Each artisanally made piece of elegant jewelry is complete with the name of the survivor who made it.

 Creating sustainable change, hope, freedom, and choices, every purchase at Sudara supports skills training and job creation for survivors or women at risk of human trafficking in India.

 Their goal is to “empower women to live in freedom from sex-slavery through safe, sustainable living-wage employment,” and they are doing just that.